reply2sunitajain/DL-Course/README.md

 ## 📅 Future Plans

-While this repository currently contains only the theory notes, I plan to gradually add **practical exercises and code examples** whenever I have some free time.
+While this repository currently contains only the theory notes, I plan to gradually add **code examples** whenever I have some free time.
 These additions will complement the theory and allow you to practice implementing concepts in Python and popular Deep Learning frameworks.

 ## 🌟 Contribute or Share

 If you find this repository useful, feel free to give it a ⭐ or share it with others!
 Suggestions, corrections or contributions are always welcome.